microsoft/uf2/README.md

 ### Payload sizes

-Number of data bytes is configurable and depends on the size of flash page (that is the smallest size that can be erased) on the microcontroller.
+The number of data bytes is configurable and depends on the size of the flash page (that is the smallest size that can be erased) on the microcontroller.

-* if the page size is more than `476` bytes, the bootloader should support any payload sizes, as it needs to buffer the entire page in memory anyway
+* if the page size is more than `476` bytes, the bootloader should support any payload size, as it needs to buffer the entire page in memory anyway
-* if the page size is less than `476` bytes, then payload should be a multiple of page size, so it can be written without buffering; the target address should also be a multiple of page size
+* if the page size is less than `476` bytes, the payload should be a multiple of page size, so it can be written without buffering; the target address should also be a multiple of page size

-In any event, payload size and target address should be always 4-byte aligned.
+In any event, payload size and target address should always be 4-byte aligned.

 Note that payload size of `256` is always correct, and makes it easy to convert between flash addresses and UF2 file offsets.

-For example, on Atmel's SAMD21 chips the page size is `256` bytes, and this also the payload size used.
+For example, on Atmel's SAMD21 chips the page size is `256` bytes, and this also is the payload size.
 If the page size was `128` bytes, one could use payload of `128*3`.
-Nordic nRF51 has page size of `1024` bytes, and thus any payload sizes should be allowed.
+Nordic nRF51 has page size of `1024` bytes, and thus any payload size should be allowed.

 ### Embedding sources

-Some IDEs will embed the sources in the UF2 file.
+Some IDEs will embed program sources in the UF2 file.
 This allows a UF2 files to be loaded by the IDE and serve as a natural backup and transfer format.
 This can be done in two ways: